-As a security consultant and CISSP certified, I have not found any hard definition that states how many 9's you should have in order to claim you have high availability.
-In my experience, people start calling high availability when you talk about 3 nines or better.
+As a security consultant and CISSP certified, I have not found any hard definition that states how many 9s you should have to claim you have high availability.
+In my experience, people start calling high availability when discussing 3 nines or better.
 But this is only a feeling.

-When someone says in the cloud, it is a very gray term that means other's computer.
-When we speak about servers, we think about VPS'es in the cloud.
-A name such as Digital Ocean or Vultr jumps right away to my mind.
+When someone says in the cloud, it is a very gray term that means another's computer.
+When we speak about servers, we think about VPS in the cloud.
+A name such as Digital Ocean or Vultr jumps right away into my mind.
 If you are looking forward to having a non-expensive, reliable system in high availability with some load balancing, this article will help you to understand how this works.

 Different Techniques for High Availability

-• Floating IP: tow servers that are sensed in a short period.
-Both servers share a single IP that it is called the floating IP.
+- Floating IP: two servers that are sensed in a short period.
+Both servers share a single IP which is called the floating IP.
 When one server fails, the other takes over the IP and it starts getting all the traffic.
 Both servers should share all information to avoid breaking sessions, for example, HTTP sessions or SIP sessions.
-This approach is for the whole server and both servers must be plugged in the same collision segment (aka the same vLAN).
+This approach is for the whole server and both servers must be plugged into the same collision segment (aka the same vLAN).
 As you see, this technique applies to the whole server.

-• Smart DNS.
-This technique is the one I will talk in this article.
+- Smart DNS.
+This technique is the one I will talk about in this article.
 In short, the DNS answers the requests using some decisions.
 Depending on some network factors, for an endpoint it can resolve IP-1, but for another endpoint IP-2.
-As you can see, this technique applies to the domains names, not the servers.
+As you can see, this technique applies to the domain names, not the servers.
 I will talk more about this.

-• Native Support for the Protocol: Some protocols such as SMTP, SIP and XMPP are built with fault tolerance in mind.
-This kind of protocols doesn't need more than a good implementation of their specification.
+- Native Support for the Protocol: Some protocols such as SMTP, SIP and XMPP are built with fault tolerance in mind.
+This kind of protocol doesn't need more than a good implementation of their specification.

 Native Support for the Protocol

-Protocols such as SMTP, SIP and XMPP are the perfect examples for this.
-SMTP is a special case, which it uses MX records instead SRV.
+Protocols such as SMTP, SIP and XMPP are the perfect examples of this.
+SMTP is a special case, which uses MX records instead of SRV.
 However, those three have a fallback mechanism built in.
 SRV records are an ideal option if the protocol you are using supports them.

-You should always keep in mind that SRV records won't give you High Availability automatically.
+It would help if you always kept in mind that SRV records won't give you High Availability automatically.
 The servers within the farm should be able to take over other's work.
 Your servers should share information among them.

-In the world of the VoIP, SRV records are heavily used to accomplish High Availability.
-However, the decision of honouring such relies purely on the endpoint.
-I have found that some IP Phone telephones will honour perfectly SRV records and other simple they won't.
+In the world of VoIP, SRV records are heavily used to accomplish High Availability.
+However, the decision to honour such relies purely on the endpoint.
+I have found that some IP Phone telephones will honour perfectly SRV records and others simply they won't.
 SRV records can be used to give fallback capabilities, however, their nature is static and the server with the highest priority will get all the load until it fails.

 Obtaining High Availability through Smart DNS Technique